stefems/rover-challenge/README.md

 ## Discussion Question

-Imagine you are designing a production web application to compute the search scores for sitters and to return a list of sitters for search results.
-How would you do it?

-Please choose one of the following questions to guide your answer:
+Imagine you are designing a production web application based on the exercise you've just completed.
+The application will compute the search scores for sitters, return a list of search results based on those scores, and display them to the user through a web UI.
+Please answer **ONE** of the following discussion questions about the approach you'd take:

 - How would you adjust the calculation and storage of search scores in a production application?
 - Describe a technical implementation for the frontend / UI for this application.
 How would the frontend manage state?